Labor Supply under Temporary Wage Increases: Evidence from a Randomized Field Experiment: Experimental Design and Data

 \subsection{Experimental Design}

 \textit{Situation Sthlm} was founded in 1995 and has an annual circulation of approximately 200,000 copies, sold by about 250 sellers.
-The sellers are a heterogeneous group, but tend to have no permanent place of residency, and are more likely than most to be troubled by various mental problems and drug addictions.
-Apart from making money by selling the street paper, they make a living on social assistance, mendicancy, and collecting empty bottles and cans for the deposit.
+The sellers are a heterogeneous group, but tend to lack permanent housing and face mental-health and substance-use challenges at higher rates than the general population.
+Apart from making money by selling the street paper, they earn income from social assistance, panhandling, and the deposits on empty bottles and cans that they collect.
+As we hypothesize in the Introduction, given their income from sales, it is likely, though not certain, that these alternatives, unobserved by us, do not consume a large share of the more active sellers' total working time.
 Some sellers occasionally write articles or do publicity work for the street paper.
 When they sell the paper, they must first purchase it from the office of \textit{Situation Sthlm}, located in Central Stockholm.
-At the time of the intervention, the price of a copy was 40 SEK to sellers, and the resale price was 80 SEK.
+At the time of the intervention, the price of a copy to sellers was 40 SEK, and the resale price was 80 SEK.
 The sellers have designated spots across Stockholm where they are encouraged to sell, but they are not restricted to these locations.
 Unsold copies must be returned by the release of a new issue, and \textit{Situation Sthlm} refunds the entire 40 SEK per copy in such cases.
 A new issue is released on the last Wednesday of every month except for July (the June issue is a double issue).
 The sellers may come and go to the office as they please during the office’s hours of operation.